My Opposition: The diary

 Friedrich Kellner Diary.
 Volumes of the diary.

 Kellner considered his diary a response to Adolf Hitler's Mein Kampf, (My Struggle), so he named his diary Mein Widerstand, meaning My Opposition.
 It comprises ten notebooks totaling 861 pages.
 Because of the many notebooks, the diary is sometimes referred to in the plural, as "diaries", but it is a single work.
 Altogether there are 676 dated entries.
 The handwriting is in the Sütterlin script, a style of German lettering no longer in use.
 Included among the pages of the diary are more than 500 newspaper clippings of news articles, headlines, and Supreme Command army bulletins, which enhance the diary's historical significance.

 Additional material relating to the diary notebooks are Kellner's supplemental essays, news articles from Nazi newspapers, local Nazi Party documents concerning the Gestapo's surveillance of Kellner, and genealogy papers and family histories.
 Most of the documents, including the diary, were handwritten in the Old German style Sütterlin script, so it was necessary to transcribe the documents into modern lettering.
 The large amount of material dissuaded publishers from the project.
-Professor Gordon Mork of Purdue University's Department of History, who sought to have the diary for Purdue library's special collections, noted, "Because of the length of the material, I doubt that a complete publication of the diaries will ever be practical."
+In 1982, Purdue University historian Gordon Mork, who sought to have the diary for Purdue library's special collections, noted, "Because of the length of the material, I doubt that a complete publication of the diaries will ever be practical."
 Opportunities for publication were enhanced when former president George H. W. Bush, who had been a combat pilot in World War II, arranged for the diary to be exhibited in his presidential library in 2005.

-Unlike the typical diary, the main focus of My Opposition is not on the Kellners' personal lives, their daily tribulations and how they managed to survive during the war.
+Unlike the typical diary, the main focus of My Opposition is not on the Kellners' personal lives, their daily tribulations or how they managed to survive during the war.
 Yet there are a number of entries to that effect, such as this one written on 13 May 1941:

 We are experiencing an almost unbearable shortage in many of our daily necessities and already there is talk about coming reductions in meat and bread rations.
 The farmers, too, will have shortages.
 Oh, well, the more victories, the more sorrows.
 Everything would be much simpler with a little less lust for expansion and a little more love for peace.
 The joy of militarism is a fixed horse for the majority of my countrymen.

 And this entry on 20 January 1943 about the courthouse constable, who had been assigned by the SS to keep his eye on Kellner's activities:

 This Nazi terrorist has a towering rage against non-Party members who manage to achieve things for themselves.
 This imbecile has us especially close to his heart.
 He makes no secret of his hateful feelings.
 He does not greet my wife at all; he ignores me unless he has to come in contact with me on an official basis.